-COVID-19, unheard of by many of us nine months ago, has completely transformed the way patients, sites, sponsors, and CROs engage in clinical research and with each other.
+COVID-19 has completely transformed the way patients, sites, sponsors, and CROs engage in clinical research and with each other.
 Almost every aspect has changed, and many of those changes require IRB notification, so it’s not surprising that we’ve received hundreds of questions from sites and sponsors.

 Those questions touch on an array of issues, and those issues have changed over the course of the pandemic.
 A few, however, have remained constant; for example, we continue to receive questions about informed consent.